Neural Networks for Fast Optimisation in Model Predictive Control: A Review: Neural Network Based Optimisation for Nonlinear Model Predictive Control

-Interest in the simple imitation learning approach reignited around 2018, with many researchers proposing modifications and extensions of the method.
-Lucia et al.~\cite{lucia2020deep} showed that the $tanh$ DNN approximation of an NMPC controller could be implemented in Field Programmable Gate Array (FPGA) hardware to achieve much faster execution of the approximate controller and thus enable the control of systems with ultra fast dynamics.
+Interest in the simple imitation learning approach reignited around 2018, with many researchers proposing modifications and extensions of the method. \cite{lucia2020deep} showed that the $tanh$ DNN approximation of an NMPC controller could be implemented in Field Programmable Gate Array (FPGA) hardware to achieve much faster execution of the approximate controller and thus enable the control of systems with ultra fast dynamics.
 The effectiveness of this approach was demonstrated on a resonant power converter application including Hardware In the Loop (HIL) testing.
-From these tests, the authors~\cite{lucia2020deep} reported a speed up factor of approximately half a million times for their most optimised FPGA implementation compared to the original NMPC controller.
+From these tests, \cite{lucia2020deep} reported a speed up factor of approximately half a million times for their most optimised FPGA implementation compared to the original NMPC controller.

-Chan et al.~\cite{chan2021deep} proposed an extension of the basic framework to eliminate steady state setpoint tracking error due to approximation error.
+\cite{chan2021deep} proposed an extension of the basic framework to eliminate steady state setpoint tracking error due to approximation error.
 In their framework, a DNN approximation of an NMPC controller is first generated by solving the usual regression problem with an MSE loss function.
 Then, the approximation and original controller are applied to setpoint tracking trajectories to generate a new data set.
 This dataset is used to retrain the network using a modified loss function that includes an approximation error term.
-Retraining on this modified loss function effectively minimises the approximation error which in turn minimises, or effectively removes, setpoint tracking error.
-Chan et al~\cite{chan2021deep} also implemented their approximate controller on FPGA hardware and demonstrated the effectiveness of their approach via simulation for a small problem.
-Alternatively, Vaupel et al.~\cite{vaupel2019artificial} showed that acceptable setpoint tracking performance can also be achieved by including disturbance measurements in the inputs of the neural network approximation and training with the pure regression setup on an MSE loss function.
-For applications where disturbances can be measured, this approach is significantly simpler compared to the method proposed by Chan et al.~\cite{chan2021deep}.
+Retraining on this modified loss function effectively minimises the approximation error which in turn minimises, or effectively removes, setpoint tracking error. \cite{chan2021deep} also implemented their approximate controller on FPGA hardware and demonstrated the effectiveness of their approach via simulation for a small problem.
+Alternatively, \cite{vaupel2019artificial} showed that acceptable setpoint tracking performance can also be achieved by including disturbance measurements in the inputs of the neural network approximation and training with the pure regression setup on an MSE loss function.
+For applications where disturbances can be measured, this approach is significantly simpler compared to the method proposed by \cite{chan2021deep}.